Discrimination Under Pennsylvania Law

 How Does Employment Discrimination Occur?

 An employer will be found guilty of employment discrimination if they treat an employee unfairly because they belong to a class that is legally protected.
-Employers are prohibited from using certain traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
+Employers are prohibited from using specific traits to evaluate you such as national origin, religion, race, age, familial status, or gender.
 In Harrisburg, Pennsylvania, in order to succeed on an employment discrimination claim, the plaintiff must demonstrate that the employer's intent in treating them differently was based on the protected status.

 How can Employment Discrimination be Proven in Pennsylvania?